Saeu-jeot: In winter

 Dongjeot is made with shrimp harvested in November.
 Dongbaekha (동백하젓 冬白蝦) is made with shrimp harvested in February whose bodies are white and clean.

 Other saeu-jeot

-Tohajeot is made with toha, small shrimp caught only in clean freshwater of valleys.
+Tohajeot is made with toha, small shrimp caught only in clean, fresh water of valleys.
 It is a local specialty of South Jeolla Province.
 It is also called saengijeot.

-Jajeot is commonly called japjeot (잡젓, literally mixed jeot) which is made with several types of small shrimp without special selection.
+Jajeot is commonly called japjeot (잡젓, literally mixed jeot), which is made with several types of small shrimp without special selection.
 Daetdaegijeot is made with shrimp that have thick, stiff, yellowish shells.
-It is considered to be the lowest quality saeu-jeot.
+It is considered to be the lowest-quality saeu-jeot.

-Saeualjŏt is made with the eggs of medium-sized red shrimp harvested in April.
+Saeualjeot is made with the eggs of medium-sized red shrimp harvested in April.
 It was presented to the royal court as a local product during the late period of the Joseon dynasty and currently is only produced in Okgu-gun, North Jeolla Province.